 A genetic mutation caused the unique characteristics.
-The owner named him Kallibunker, and he became the father to all the Cornish Rexes we have today.
+The owner named him Kallibunker, and he became the father of all the Cornish Rexes we have today.

 The first Cornish Rex in the United States was a female called Lamorna Cove, and the male kitten, Poldhu, sired her.

 Cornish Rexes can live for up to 11 to 14 years.

 They are some of the healthiest cats, but there are many reports about them being affected by Patellar Luxation and hypertrophic cardiomyopathy.